mguideng/mguideng.github.io/_posts/2018-07-16-text-mining-glassdoor-big3.md

 * Learning process included basic exploration and analysis of text to identify patterns, keywords, and other attributes in the data to extract relevant information and then structure the text to derive insights.
 * Demonstrated web scraping, text analytics, and sentiment analysis on word-level using [tidy data principles](http://r4ds.had.co.nz/tidy-data.html) and using a binary lexicon to classify sentiment words.
-* Developed completely in R, the code can be found in my [github](https://github.com/mguideng/text-mining-big3-reviews).
 * Packages used: tidytext, tidyverse (includes: dplyr, ggplot2, stringr, tidyr), rvest, purr and kableExtra.
 * Inspired by [this post](https://juliasilge.com/blog/tidytext-0-1-4/) from Julia Silge, co-creator of the tidytext package.